SitrusKettu/sitruskettu.dev/index.md

 layout: home
 ---

-You can also find the source code to this blog on my [GitHub](https://github.com/SitrusKettu/sitruskettu.dev).
+You can find the source code to this blog on my [GitHub](https://github.com/SitrusKettu/sitruskettu.dev).

 <ul>
   {% for post in site.posts %}